kjh311/allowance-app/Notes.md

 -sharing data gets deleted for the wrong users

 MISC
 -Mobile friendly
 -Get rid of consoles.
 -comment code and refine.
 -do a nice Readme.

 DONE:
--each chore monetary value can be adjusted
+-note that displays when a child or todo is created -each chore monetary value can be adjusted
 -Chores will automatically be bumped up the chain based on their urgency or due date.
 -chores can be bumped up based on due date and may change color to indicate importance.